christianlevesque/christianlevesque.net/blog/fcc/setup.md

 ### Relational database

-For the final project in the certification, you will need a relational database service such as [PostgreSQL](https://www.postgresql.org) or [MySQL](https://www.mysql.com/).
+For the final project in the certification, you'll need a relational database service such as [PostgreSQL](https://www.postgresql.org) or [MySQL](https://www.mysql.com/).
 ASP.NET applications can be built with NoSQL solutions like MongoDB, but our app will be using the ASP.NET standard Entity Framework, which is a SQL-based ORM.
 I recommend MySQL for most users, but if you have experience in another relational database then use that.
 These instructions will assume you're using MySQL so you may have to make changes if you go with a different database.